vkrishnam/Traffic_Sign_Classifier/writeup.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a table showing how the dataset is spread.

 Some points to note:

-1. The images in the dataset are either too dark or too bright!!!
+* The images in the dataset are either too dark or too bright!!!
-2. Majority of the images are triangles and real distintion among them is the details inside the traingles.
+* Majority of the images are triangles and circles.
+Real distintion among them is the details inside those traingles and circles.
-3. The background of the images has varied content.
+* The background of the images has varied content.

 ![Table of Signs][image9]